 Hiroshima was founded on the river delta coastline of the Seto Inland Sea in 1589 by the powerful warlord Mōri Terumoto, who made it his capital after leaving Koriyama Castle in Aki Province.[2][3]Hiroshima Castle was quickly built, and Terumoto moved in, in 1593.
 Terumoto was on the losing side at the Battle of Sekigahara.
 The winner, Tokugawa Ieyasu, deprived Mori Terumoto of most of his fiefs including Hiroshima and gave Aki Province to Masanori Fukushima, a daimyo who had supported Tokugawa.[4]

+) Meanwhile, in the United States, President Obama was signing a bill that would mandate health insurance for all Americans for the first time in history.
+What's the connection you may ask?* Note: If you aren't comfortable reading opinions that may differ from yours, or be political, philosophical, moralistic or religious in nature, feel free to skip this post.
+It's okay.
 I'm wondering that in the decades since the bombing on whether or not our morals have been evolving or devolving.
 Are we now willing to fore-go certain actions to avoid public disapproval, and yet absolutely willing to do any action as long as you can avoid the direct responsibility of its repercussions?
 In the Catholic faith, there is a concept of the sin of commission (willingly acting a particular way: e.g. shooting someone to end their life) and sin of omission (willingly neglecting to act in circumstances when you can and ought to act: e.g. knowing that someone is about steal or kill, and simply allowing them to do so.)
 More here: http://www.newadvent.org/cathen/14004b.htm#ii.
 To me, A-Bombs were a sin of commission, and Health Care was a sin of omission.
+Now, I'm no World War II expert by any means.
+I've only read a smattering of materials and seen a few documentaries (from either side).
+And yes, I did tear up a bit (or my non-existent allergies kicked in) when I watched Grave of the Fireflies (Grave of the Fireflies (火垂るの墓 Hotaru no haka ) is a 1988 Japanese animated drama film written and directed by Isao Takahata and animated by Studio Ghibli.
+It is based on the 1967 semi-autobiographical novel of the same name by Akiyuki Nosaka.[2]
+It is commonly considered an anti-war film, but this interpretation has been challenged by some critics and by the director.
+The film stars Tsutomu Tatsumi, Ayano Shiraishi, Yoshiko Shinohara and Akemi Yamaguchi.
+Predominantly set in Japan during World War II, the film tells the story of Seita, a young boy who has to take care of his younger sister Setsuko when their mother dies.

 Grave of the Fireflies received positive reviews from film critics.
 Roger Ebert of the Chicago Sun-Times considered it to be one of the best and most powerful war films and, in 2000, included it on his "Great Movies" list.[3]
 Two live-action remakes of Grave of the Fireflies were made, one in 2005 and one in 2008.

-The film opens on September 21, 1945, shortly after the end of World War II, at Sannomiya Station where Seita (清太?), a 14-year-old boy, is seen dying of starvation.
+The film opens on September 21, 1945, shortly after the end of World War II, at Sannomiya Station where Seita (清太 ), a 14-year-old boy, is seen dying of starvation.
 Later that night, a janitor digs through his possessions, and finds a candy tin containing ashes and bones, which he throws away into a nearby field.
-From the tin spring the spirits of Seita and his younger sister Setsuko (節子?), as well as a cloud of fireflies.
+From the tin spring the spirits of Seita and his younger sister Setsuko (節子 ), as well as a cloud of fireflies.
 The spirit of Seita continues to narrate their story, which is, in effect, an extended flashback to Japan in the final months of World War II, beginning with the firebombing of the city of Kobe in March 16–17, 1945.

-2) If it came down to a land invasion, the fear was that it would be a long and costly war in terms of casualties.
+).
+The decision to utilize nuclear weapons and on two cities essentially came down to the following logistical reasons: 1) Based on the experience of Allied forces at land and at sea, Japanese forces were not readily surrendering.2) If it came down to a land invasion, the fear was that it would be a long and costly war in terms of casualties.

 3) The idea to bomb a remote area was proposed, but was ultimately tabled since it would not likely cause the type of measurable damage that would be possible comparing to bombing military targets.

+4) The ultimate goal was to create a psychological impact that would force the surrender of Japan.
 Hiroshima and Nagasaki were both port cities with ties to industrial / military capacities and were taken off the air raid list so that the weapons could be properly assessed.
+You can quickly read through the wiki, if you'd like:

 Central Pacific